 In Woods v.
 Georgia Pacific Corp., 2008 WL 11350078 (S.D.
 Ga.
 2008), although the district court compelled disclosure of some materials, it required footage subject to the subpoena to be submitted for in camera review for the court to first determine if the materials should be provided to the subpoenaing party.

 In Continental Cablevision, the district court held that "if the court cannot strike the balance on the basis of the showing made by the reporter and the party seeking discovery, a court may conduct in camera review of the information sought to the extent necessary."
-Continental Cablevision, Inc. v.
-Storer Broad.
-Co., 583 F. Supp.
+583 F. Supp.
 427, 436 (E.D.
-Miss.
+Mo.
 1984).

 The Fifth Circuit has applied the reporter's privilege equally to disclosures made in camera to the court.
 Before requiring in camera disclosure, the party seeking disclosure must pass the Miller test by demonstrating the party's compelling interest in the information; that the information cannot be obtained from another source; and that the information is relevant.
 Selcraig, 705 F.2d at 798-99.